France-ioi/codecast/README.md

-1. setup codecast-examples project and proxy it to '/examples' also install a cors plugin in your browser to get rid of cors issues..
+1. setup codecast-examples project and proxy it to '/examples' also install a cors plugin in your browser to get rid of cors issues.

 2. when login in for the first time in development, check the console log for the user_id, which you need to add the db row for the user, that's mentioned above